jerometerry/potassium/README.md

 Potassium API
 =============

-Potassium is made up of 2 primitives with 12 opeartions.
+Potassium is made up of 4 primitives with 14 opeartions.

 The primitives are:

-**Event** - Represents stream of values (event occurrences) that can be observed

 **Behavior** - A dynamic value that updates via an Event

+**Event** - A stream of values (event occurrences) that can be observed

+**EventPublisher** - An Event that exposes a Fire method

+**EventFeed** - EventFeed fires values observed from another Event

-The operations are Accum, Apply, Coalesce, Collect, Filter, Gate, Hold, Lift, Map, Merge, Snapshot, Switch
+The operations are Accum, Apply, Coalesce, Collect, Feed, Filter, Fire, Gate, Hold, Lift, Map, Merge, Snapshot, Switch

-Potassium uses the Publish / Subscribe Pattern
+Potassium uses the Publish / Subscribe Pattern.

-* EventPublisher / BehaviorPublisher are the Publishers
-* Event.Subscribe is used to create subscriptions

 Key Classes
 ===========